BWibo/3dcitydb-mkdocs/docs/first-steps/docker.md

   - quickstart
 ---

 The quickest way to get up and running with 3DCityDB is using Docker!
 On this page you will find quick start examples for the 3DCityDB and tools using Docker :fontawesome-brands-docker:.
+Follow the examples to [create](#3dcitydb-docker) a database, [import CityGML](#import-citygml-data) data, and create an [export](#export-citygml-data) in minutes.

 ## TL;DR